algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_create_bitbucket_algorithm_name.png" alt="Customizing your repository name" class="screenshot img-sm">

 If you decide to use an alternative name, we recommend that you use only letters, numbers, hyphens, and/or underscores.
-While Bitbucket will accept characters outside this range, they will replace any unsupported characters with an underscore, resulting in an undesirable repository name.
+While Bitbucket Cloud will accept characters outside this range, they will replace any unsupported characters with an underscore, resulting in an undesirable repository name.

 When we create your repository, we associate the following with it:

-- **An Access Key**: Bitbucket access keys allow read-only access to specific repositories, and are Bitbucket’s prescribed means by which external services can fetch code for building and deploying.
+- **An Access Key**: Bitbucket Cloud access keys allow read-only access to specific repositories, and are Bitbucket Cloud’s prescribed means by which external services can fetch code for building and deploying.
 These keys are not tied to individual permissions, and as such will allow Algorithmia to continue building an algorithm even if the permissions of the creating user change.
 We also use access keys to obtain your repository's commit log (to display changes when publishing versions) and README.md (for use as algorithm documentation).
 - **Webhooks**: We set up webhooks to receive notifications about changes to your repo, such as when there's a change to its default branch.

-#### Updating Bitbucket-Hosted Algorithms
+#### Updating Bitbucket Cloud-Hosted Algorithms

-Once you've created your algorithm, any commits to your Bitbucket repository's _default_ branch will result in a build on Algorithmia.
+Once you've created your algorithm, any commits to your Bitbucket Cloud repository's _default_ branch will result in a build on Algorithmia.
 At creation, your repository's default branch will be your `master` branch, but you can change this at any time in your repository's settings.

 You can view your algorithm's builds by heading to its landing page and clicking the "Builds" tab if you are the algorithm's owner.

-#### Publishing Bitbucket-Hosted Algorithms
+#### Publishing Bitbucket Cloud-Hosted Algorithms

 When you're ready to create a new version of your algorithm, visit that algorithm's page and select the __Builds__ tab.
 Locate the build corresponding to specific commit SHA you wish to use, and then click __Publish__ on the right side of the row.